Do You Tip Wedding Vendors?

 Did you hire a llama to come to your wedding?
 Tip them, because a llama eats a shit ton of food.

-Photographer: Okay, I’m definitely biased but I feel like I have a point to make.
-However, let’s start with a fact: Photography was given the prestigious award of top 25 worst jobs in the world.
+Photographer: Okay, I’m definitely biased but I have a point to make.
+However, let’s start with a fact: Photography was given the prestigious award of the top 25 worst jobs in the world.
 That’s right, I’m comin’ to you live, all the way from my office deep in the pits of business hell.
 I work a minimum of 50 hours a week, every week.
-I have to do my own social media, website and branding design and run my own website/SEO/coding, edit all of my own photos (and learn how to do that well, which is more hours and money), network, answer emails and take care of clients, edit, paying for an obscene amount of subscriptions just to keep my daily business going (client care program $50 a month, google storage $10 a month, publication website $15, Instagram website $20 a month, email newsletter website $40 a month, gallery hosting $50, required magazine advertising and expo codes $490 a month, editing software $20 a month, equipment cleaning $300 a year, $120 a month in chiro care, $70 in at least one massage a month, equipment repairs up to $1500 a year, ON AND ON AND ONNNN).
+I have to do my own social media, website, and branding design and run my own website/SEO/coding, edit all of my own photos (and learn how to do that well, which is more hours and money), network, answer emails and take care of clients, edit, paying for an obscene amount of subscriptions just to keep my daily business going (client care program $50 a month, google storage $10 a month, publication website $15, Instagram website $20 a month, email newsletter website $40 a month, gallery hosting $50, required magazine advertising and expo codes $490 a month, editing software $50 a month, equipment cleaning $300 a year, $120 a month in chiro care, $70 in at least one massage a month, equipment repairs up to $1500 a year, ON AND ON AND ONNNN).
 This doesn’t include my actual living expenses.

 It’s a hard knock life, let me tell you.

 On top of all the above, I have had to continue my education to be the best photographer possible.
 I’m doing an upcoming workshop in Mexico and will spend around $4500 to do so.
 It’s worth it, but yeah, it’s expensive.
-I take time to learn how best to care for my clients, keep in touch with all of them before/after wedding, edit as fast as possible and above all, spend every day terrified that this is the day I’m going to finally go broke and starve and be the laughing stoke of the entire social media world. *deep breath*
+I take time to learn how best to care for my clients, keep in touch with all of them before/after the wedding, edit as fast as possible, and above all, spend every day terrified that this is the day I’m going to finally go broke and starve and be the laughing stoke of the entire social media world. *deep breath*